githubumang/tic-tac-toe/README.md

-This is the Tic-Tac-Toe game which is making during learning React.JS from react.dev
+This is the Tic-Tac-Toe game which makes during learning React.JS from react.dev

 See the video here: 👇👇👇